-The College is proud to have an established tradition of examination success and we remain passionate about sustaining outstanding teaching and learning.
 Our Sixth Form builds on the excellent foundations we have developed in Key Stages 3 and 4 by providing varied learning opportunities in preparation for the world of Higher Education and work.
 It is of paramount importance to us that our students are able to fulfil their vast potential and we work collaboratively with students and parents towards this common goal.

 We respect the individuality and diversity that exists amongst our community.
 As the senior members of the student body, Sixth Form students have both a responsibility and a capacity to impact significantly on our learning culture.
 They are viewed as role models and work closely with all students to provide support and guidance through their academic and wider pursuits.
-It is with pride that we achieve exceptional progress at A Level with a consistency that enables our students to secure places at top institutions across the world.
+In line with our GEMS Core Values, all of our students are nurtured to further develop a wide range of higher order thinking skills that will support their success in future endeavours.